When you buy through links on our site, we may earn an affiliate commission.

 Studies have found them to be generally safe and well-tolerated medications for erectile dysfunction in all adult males.
 However, there can be side effects either because of the tablets, interactions with other drugs, or underlying conditions.

-Just like with any medication, consult your doctor regarding potential adverse events.
+Just like with any medication, consult your doctor regarding potential adverse events and mention every other medication you’re taking in the BlueChew’s health form.

 A Glance at the Advantages and Potential Drawbacks of BlueChew